lbo462/course-notes/arm/arm.md

 In 4G, this device was a **S-GW**, i.e. a *Serving GateWay* and in 5G, it was an **UPF**, i.e. an *User Plane Function*.

-After receiving a packet, it transmits it to the CN big boss : the **CNC**, the *Core Network Controller* 🤴.
+After receiving a packet, it informs it to the CN big boss : the **CNC**, the *Core Network Controller* 🤴.

 > Just a quick remark about that last sentence ...
 >
-> The packet is not always transmitted to the out gateway.
+> The packet is not always transmitted to the CNC.
+> If a connection was already on-going, the service gateways sends directly the message to the *out gateway*.
-> In fact, the use of sending the SMS to the CNC is for counting the SMS sent to charge the sender.
+> The use of informing the CNC is to create a tunnel between the UE and the the out gateway.
-> But, if your telephone package includes an unlimited amount of SMS, there's no need of counting.
-> In that case, your SMS is directly sent to the next entity, which is the *out gateway*.

 In 4G, the CNC was a **MME** (*Mobility Management Entity*).
 In 5G, this device was an **AMF** (*Access and Mobility Management Function*).